akalinow/TPCReco/README.md

 ../bin/tpcGUI ../config/config_GUI.json
 ```

-If you want to override the "dataFile" setting from the config file, please use a command line option:
+If you want to override the "dataFile" and/or "removePedestal" setting from the config file,
+please use a command line option:

 ```
-../bin/tpcGUI ../config/config_GUI.json --dataFile path
+../bin/tpcGUI ../config/config_GUI.json --dataFile path --removePedestal true
 ```

 Check config file [structure and examples](GUI/config/README.md).